drinkbird/drinkbird.github.io/_posts/blog/2019-03-27-reliable-microservices-messaging.md

 The premise of all the solutions presented here is embracing the [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) model while atomically performing each required step.

 That way, we can guarantee that services will get to know about the changes they are interested in, not at the exact time they happen but rather a few moments later (*eventually*).
-After all, sacrificing consistency in favour of high availability and partition tolerance is generally a good idea for [cloud applications¹](#anchor1).
+After all, sacrificing consistency in favor of high availability and partition tolerance is generally a good idea for [cloud applications¹](#anchor1).

 In addition, the service's database becomes the source of truth for messages/events emitted to other consumers.
 That allows us not just to have better visibility into what and when something gets published but also be able to republish items if necessary.